Welcome to Washington College

 Nestled in the foothills of East Tennessee along paths formed by migrating buffalo and trod by the Cherokee is a place sought out by the early pioneers.
 It is a place where a cry was heard in the wilderness, a cry for classical learning.
 It is a place whose history and heritage are as rich and colorful as the fall leaves that give the surrounding countryside its natural beauty.
 It is Washington College.

 Presbyterian minister Samuel Doak founded the school as well as the nearby Salem Church in 1780.
-The original school was known as Martin Academy, the first charter was granted by the State of North Carolina, then it was chartered by the State of Franklin 1884-88; The Territory South of the River Ohio 1790-96; and finally Tennessee in 1796.
-John Sevier the only governor of the State of Franklin and first governor of Tennessee served on the schools board.
+The original school was known as Martin Academy.
+The first charter was granted by the State of North Carolina, then it was chartered by the State of Franklin 1784-88; the Territory South of the River Ohio 1790-96; and finally Tennessee in 1796.
+John Sevier, the only governor of the State of Franklin and first governor of Tennessee served on the school's board.

 The school was closed for the Civil War years and almost totally destroyed by the armies of both sides that used its grounds and buildings.
 In 1914 the federal government gave Washington College $4400 dollars for the damages committed during the war years.